Gastro-oesophageal reflux in Babies

 I have compiled some information on factors that can be considered to support reflux, but it is advisable to consult with a health professional to obtain individualised advice.

 Occasionally breastfed babies become colicky because of something in their mother’s diet.
 Some mums find that if they stop drinking cow’s milk and other dairy products, the situation improves.
 If you’re breastfeeding, try cutting out dairy products for a few days to see if that makes a difference.
 If your baby’s colic improves, you have your culprit.
-If not, don’t give up hope — and at least you won’t need to deprive yourself of butter and milk.
+If not, don’t give up hope — and at least you won’t need to deprive yourself of butter.

 Some breastfed babies seem to be bothered if mum indulges in a lot of spicy food, wheat products, or cruciferous vegetables.
 Again, to test if these foods are making your baby uncomfortable, avoid eating cabbage, broccoli, cauliflower, garlic, caffeine, alcohol, and other irritants for a few days.
 If your baby seems better, reintroduce the foods into your diet, one at a time, allowing a few days between reintroductions.
 It should be fairly easy to pinpoint which one is causing your baby problems: if he starts fussing again after a food is reintroduced, then you’ll know that’s the offending substance.
 You’ll have to abstain from it until your baby outgrows his sensitivity, which usually at around 3 months, but that’s a small price to pay for a happy child.